bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 00:44:39

 One more thing.
-I remember in the paper you said that if you spend one of those outputs in another `knapsack transaction`, the problem of finding all the mappings across a chain of `knapsack transactions`, the difficulty also increases similar to the process of mining a chain of blocks, right?
+I remember in the paper you said that if you spend one of those outputs in another knapsack transactio, the problem of finding all the mappings across a chain of knapsack transactions, the difficulty also increases similar to the process of mining a chain of blocks, right?
 Do you have any additional numbers about that?
 Because I agree intuitively that that is true.
 But do you have any numbers about that?